-Toshiba celebrated the 20th anniversary of its first notebook computer last month, with the introduction of several new business models and the launch of an updated libretto-branded ultra portable.
+Irvine, Calif. — Toshiba celebrated the 20th anniversary of its first notebook computer today with the introduction of several new business models and the launch of an updated Libretto-branded ultra portable.

 The following years saw Toshiba add an Intel 286 processor to the unit and an internal hard drive.
 The first internal CD-ROM did not appear until 1995, the year after Toshiba picked up Intel’s new Pentium processor line.